Grigoriym/TaigaMobileNova/README.md

-# ⚠️ Archived ⚠️
+# ~~⚠️ Archived ⚠️~~
-This repository has been archived and is no longer maintained.
+~~This repository has been archived and is no longer maintained.~~

+So the previous author archived it.
+Let's see what I can do about it.

 # TaigaMobile
 <a href='https://play.google.com/store/apps/details?id=io.eugenethedev.taigamobile&utm_source=github'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png' width=300/></a>